dev9com/docker-jenkins/node/README.md

 An amalgam of the very useful [docker images maintained by SeleniumHQ](https://github.com/SeleniumHQ/docker-selenium/).

-Where the SeleniumHQ images are intended to demonstrate large scale, parallel WebDriver testing, this image is intended a demonstration of a small scale Continuous Integration environment running on a single headless VM.
+Where the SeleniumHQ images are intended to demonstrate large scale, parallel WebDriver testing, this image is intended as a demonstration of a small scale Continuous Integration environment running on a single headless VM.

 ## Rationale